NethServer/ns8-docs/webtop.rst

 .. image:: _static/webtop-archive_archive3.png

-The archiving operation is accessible from the contextual menu (right click).
+The archiving operation is accessible from the contextual menu (right-click).
 Click on :guilabel:`Archive`

 .. image:: _static/webtop-archive_archive4.png